 Reflecting on parents' experiences of a child's autism diagnosis

-Recent studies of parents’ experiences surrounding an autism diagnosis explored what predicts an early diagnosis and the family’s support needs after their child’s diagnosis.
 We recently caught up with clinician-researchers, Dr Bent and Dr Rabba, from the Olga Tennison Autism Research Centre to share their key findings on how to provide the best support and care to families at this time.

 Tell us about your research regarding parents’ experiences of autism diagnosis?

 Our team has recently conducted a series of studies investigating parents’ experiences around the time their child is diagnosed with autism.
 We invited parents to share with us how they obtained a diagnosis for their child, and their experiences of the service pathway, through an online survey.
 We also explored in-depth what it was like for families following diagnosis through focus groups and semi-structured interviews.
 Listening to parents’ voices to truly understand their experiences surrounding diagnosis is fundamental to providing best practice support and care to families.
 This research has allowed us to gain an understanding of what can contribute to families receiving a timely diagnosis for their child, as well as what can make it difficult to access the services they need.
-By talking to parents about their support needs following diagnosis we were able to gain the knowledge required to develop appropriate interventions to support families at this critical time.
+By talking to parents about their support needs following diagnosis, we were able to gain the knowledge required to develop appropriate interventions to support families at this critical time.
 Listening to their lived experiences has helped us to understand parents’ needs, which is critical to improve service delivery and post-diagnostic support.

 What were your reasons for researching pathways to, and experiences of, an early autism diagnosis?